camilogo1200/twitter_clone_android/README.md

 ## Submission

 - Unzip the attached git repository to your machine and commit any changes to your local copy of the repository.
-- Submit your solution by emailing back a zipped copy of your local git repository.
+- Submit your solution by uploading a zipped copy of your local git repository to the shared Goolge Drive folder.
 - Include a write-up of how you would scope out the future of this project (what could come next, improvements you'd make, etc)

 ## Questions we'll ask (about your submission in next round)